 - Developing activities that support partnerships with international institutions, visiting scholars, and guest lecturers from universities abroad;

 - Contributing to scholarship in an international context

 Nomination / Application Process: Anyone may nominate a person to be recognized.
+The nomination process is announced in September/October of each year.
 The nomination must include information explaining how the nominee has advanced international education at K-State.
 The nomination should be forwarded to Office of International Programs, Attention: International Educator of the Year Committee, 304 Fairchild Hall, Manhattan, KS, 66506.

 Contents of Nomination Packet:

 The nomination packet should include:

 - Cover letter describing in detail why the nominee is deserving of the award (three pages maximum for cover letter)

 • Two additional letters of support from individuals connected to the university who can attest to the nominee's contributions (three pages maximum for each letter of support)

 Deadlines: Nomination letters and letters of support should be sent to the Office of International Programs by (Date TBA).

 Reception: The recipient will be recognized at the International Educator of the Year Awards Ceremony special reception (date for 2014 TBA)